Alan Sugar: Young Apprentice

 Young Apprentice (Junior Apprentice in series 1) was a British reality television programme spin-off in which a group of twelve young people, aged 16 and 17, competed to win a £25,000 prize from Sugar.
-The six-part series began on BBC One and BBC HD on Wednesday, 12 May 2010, and concluded on Thursday, 10 June of the same year.
+The six-part series began on BBC One and BBC HD on 12 May 2010, and concluded on 10 June.
 It featured Nick Hewer and Karren Brady as Sugar's advisors.
-Karren Brady made her debut on Junior Apprentice; it aired before she appeared on the adult version.
+Brady made her debut on Junior Apprentice; it aired before she appeared on the adult version.
 The programme concluded with Sugar awarding the prize fund to 17-year-old Arjun Rajyagor.
 Tim Ankers finished in second place.

 The second series started in October 2011, and featured eight episodes and twelve contestants.
 The series was won by Zara Brownless, with James McCullough as runner-up.

 Originally proposed in March 2008 and confirmed in June 2009, Junior Apprentice received mostly positive reviews from critics.
 Sugar's role under Gordon Brown's government sparked a debate over the BBC's political impartiality regulations in the run-up to the UK 2010 election, resulting in both Junior Apprentice and the sixth regular edition of The Apprentice being delayed.

-Other Television appearances
+Other television appearances

 In May 2008, Sugar made an appearance on An Audience Without Jeremy Beadle to pay tribute to Jeremy Beadle as they were close friends and both appeared on a celebrity special of Who Wants to Be a Millionaire? in 2005.

 In January 2009, Fiona Bruce presented a BBC Two documentary entitled The Real Sir Alan.
 Also in 2009, Sugar appeared in television advertisements for investment bank NS&I and The Learning and Skills Council talking about apprenticeships.

-In May 2011, Sugar presented Lord Sugar Tackles Football, a documentary looking into the financial woes of English football.
+In May 2011, he presented Lord Sugar Tackles Football, a documentary looking into the financial woes of English football.

 In September 2012, Sugar appeared as himself in a cameo in the Doctor Who episode "The Power of Three".
 Sugar's cameo was filmed on the set of The Apprentice.

-In November 2012, Sugar appeared as himself in a cameo in a special episode of EastEnders for Children in Need.
+In November 2012, he appeared as himself in a cameo in a special episode of EastEnders for Children in Need.

 Other ventures

 Amsair

-Amsair Executive Aviation was founded in 1993, and is run by Sugar's son Daniel Paul Sugar.
+Amsair Executive Aviation was founded in 1993, and is run by Sugar's son Daniel.
 As with Amstrad, the name Amsair is an acronym taken from the initials of Sugar's name "Alan Michael Sugar Air."
 Amsair operates a large Cessna fleet, and one Embraer Legacy 650 with the registration G-SUGA, offering business and executive jet charters.

 Amsprop

-Amsprop is a property investment firm owned by Sugar and is now controlled by his son Daniel Paul Sugar.
+Amsprop is a property investment firm owned by Sugar and is now controlled by his son Daniel.

 Simon Ambrose, winner of the 2007 series of The Apprentice, started working for Amsprop Estates after the series finished.
 However, in April 2010, he was reported to be leaving to start his own venture.